29 excellent things to do in Cordoba, Spain

 🚗 Car: As in the rest of Spain, the roads are good.
 You can easily rent a car and drive around Spain.
 Foreign visitors are permitted to drive for six months on their overseas licenses.
 You can also book a cab to drive you from the airport to your accommodation in Cordoba.

-Most popular sites to visit in Cordoba City
+Most popular things to do in Cordoba City

 Visitors today will marvel at the arches and will be fascinated by the working cathedral in the centre of this ancient Muslim building.